Walking across Luxembourg

 It means you don’t get much of a concentration of development or commerce along the roads we were walking.
 There were a lot of farms, forests, rivers and other mixes of green and blue.

 There is so much of this country you can see during the slow methodical walk across the country.
-This whole week I’ll be bringing you a range of stories from Luxembourg – the magical land of the world’s last remaining grand duchy.
+And it’s left me with a whole range of stories from Luxembourg – the magical land of the world’s last remaining grand duchy.